Artish357/RelateJS/README.md

 # RelateJS
-RelateJS is a proof-of-concept relational JavaScript interpreter capable of synthesis powered by miniKanren.
+RelateJS is a proof-of-concept relational JavaScript interpreter capable of code synthesis.
+Powered by Racket and miniKanren.

 Currently, only a subset of JavaScript is supported, and programs have to be expressed in s-expression form.

 ## In short: what is relational programming?
 Why was it used?